 Craps online is a dice game in which players make wagers on what the roll will be either in terms of the outcome of a roll.
-It has indeed become a legendary casino game which has a very distinct image in gambling lore.
-Certainly, it has been a staple in land-based casinos for many years, but it has also gathered steam as a casino game online, although it takes on a bit of a different character.
+It has indeed become a legendary casino game that has a very distinct image in gambling lore.
+Certainly, it has been a staple in land-based casinos for many years, but it has also gathered steam as a casino game online using a random number generator.

 - Some claim it originates from an Arabic dice game called Al Dar (meaning dice) which merchants imported to Europe in the 12th